Technically, nothing. But the name is based in our history. Our company started out as Farm Builders Incorporated.

 However, choosing a length that is in 8′ increments and a width that is in 6′ increments will get you the most economical price.

 If your project needs additional design finesse, it will be sent to a designer in our corporate office.
 This takes care of the vast majority of our customers.
-In certain cases, an architect may be needed.
+In some instances, an architect may be needed.

 For instance, complex, custom designs that are used by the public may benefit from an architect’s skill.
-However, it is important to contact us before you talk to an outside architect to ensure that your building is designed to affordably accommodate post frame construction.
+However, it is essential to contact us before you talk to an outside architect to ensure that your building is designed to accommodate post frame construction affordably.

 According to one university professor who researched various building types, “post frame buildings are as green as it gets.”